needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 The system uses the content version string and location information from the _addressables_content_state.bin_ file to create the asset bundles.
 Asset bundles that do not contain updated content are written using the same file names as those in the build selected for the update.
 If an asset bundle contains updated content, a new asset bundle is generated that contains the updated content, with a new file name so that it can coexist with the original.
 Only asset bundles with new file names must be copied to the location that hosts your content.

 The system also builds asset bundles for static content, but you do not need to upload them to the content hosting location, as no Addressables asset entries reference them.

+### Checking for content updates at runtime
+You can add a custom script to periodically check whether there are new Addressables content updates.
+Use the following function call to start the update:

+`public static AsyncOperationHandle<List<string>> CheckForCatalogUpdates(bool autoReleaseHandle = true)`

+where `List<string>` contains the list of modified locator IDs.
+You can filter this list to only update specific IDs, or pass it entirely into the UpdateCatalogs API.

+If there is new content, you can either present the user with a button to perform the update, or do it automatically.
+Note that it is up to the developer to make sure that stale assets are released.

+The list of catalogs can be null and if so, the following script updates all catalogs that need an update:

+`public static AsyncOperationHandle<List<IResourceLocator>> UpdateCatalogs(IEnumerable<string> catalogs = null, bool autoReleaseHandle = true)`

+The return value is the list of updated locators.

 ### Content update examples
 In this example, a shipped application is aware of the following groups: